 Writer: Christopher McQuarrie and Jez Butterworth

 Tom Cruise and Emily Blunt star in this action-packed cyberpunk adventure.
 It’s about a soldier fighting against aliens who relives the same day over and over every time he dies.
 It is based on a novel called All You Need Is Kill by Hiroshi Sakurazaka.
 The author drew inspiration from video games where you have to keep restarting and coming up with new strategies until you win.
-Meanwhile, the filmmakers referred to the movie as a cross between Groundhog Day (1993) and Starship Troopers (1997).
+Meanwhile, the filmmakers referred to the movie as a cross between the time loop movie Groundhog Day (1993) and the alien invasion film Starship Troopers (1997).

 Tagline: Accept your reality… or fight for a better one.